 Assessment phase: It was carried out by the researcher to collect information by using Tool (I and II) to assess nurses' knowledge and practice regarding safe IHT.
 The researcher was distributed it to nurses to be filled by each one.
 Additionally, the patient was assessed by using tool III (part A) to assess their demographic characteristics.
 Tool III (part B) used by the researcher pre-implementation of guidelines to assess IHT related complications.
-The knowledge questionnaire was filled by the nurses within 20-35 minutes and observational check list was filled by the researcher within 20 minutes foreach nurse.
+The knowledge questionnaire was filled by the nurses within 20-35 minutes and observational check list was filled by the researcher within 20 minutes for each nurse.

-Planning phase: A guidelines program was planned according to nurses 'educational needs assessment and based on literature review(Lvnn.2018.McGann.2019&Mohammed et al.,2023) which expected to improve nurse' performance and patients' clinical outcome.
-An illustrative structured booklet was prepared in a simple Arabic language supported by illustrative pictures as a guide for the nurses, and different methods of teaching were used such as video, group discussion and theoretical presentation for part and demonstration and redemonstrations for the practical part.
+Planning phase: A guidelines program was planned according to nurses "educational needs assessment and based on literature review(Lynn,2018,McGann,2019&Mohammed et al.,2023) which expected to improve nurse" performance and patients" clinical outcome.
+An illustrative structured booklet was prepared in a simple Arabic language supported by illustrative pictures as a guide for the nurses, and different methods of teaching were used group discussion as video. presentation theoretical for and demonstration and re-demonstrations for the practical part.

 It consisted of 4 sessions; each session was conducted for two consecutive days.
 The sessions were scheduled in the morning shift.
 The time for each session was about 20- 30 minutes.
-For practical phase, was conducted through observational checklist for studied nurses' pre and post implementation of guidelines intervention.
+For practical phase, was conducted through observational checklist for studied nurses" pre and post implementation of guidelines intervention.